-By 2025, the UK’s home delivery and click-and-collect market is set to double, as 40% of all non-food sales will be made online – according to research unveiled today by OC&C Strategy Consultants.
+By 2025, the UK’s home delivery and the click-and-collect market is set to double, as 40% of all non-food sales will be made online – according to research unveiled today by OC&C Strategy Consultants.

 The findings suggest that, unless retailers tackle the economics of the ‘last mile’ head on, this seismic shift in how consumers physically get their hands on their purchases could decrease retailers’ margins by as much as 1.5%.